View your Conventional Commit log messages with emojis added

 β‘οΈ perf: abc

-To make is easier to use the command above any time, you can add it to your git aliases in ~/.gitconfig
+To make is easier to use the command above any time, you can add it to your git aliases in ~/.gitconfig.

-Add to your git config under [alias]
+Add to your git config under [alias] section.

 This shows a commit message in a single line and adds a tree flow for use with branches.
 No emojis yet.